kenoxa/svelte-jsx/README.md

 }
 ```

-If it not an option to use `svelte-jsx` as an `importSource` globally for the project, it is possible to use the [@jsxImportSource](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx#customizing-the-automatic-runtime-import) pragma within a file:
+If you're unable to use `svelte-jsx` as a global `importSource` for your project,
+you may use the [@jsxImportSource](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx#customizing-the-automatic-runtime-import)
+pragma within a file:

 ```js
 /** @jsxImportSource svelte-jsx */